 Simple File Sharing is a feature built into Windows that makes it very easy to share files and folders with other computers on your local network.
 It’s so simple that it’s pretty unsafe too.
-If you share a folder, everyone can access it, there are no permissions and no passwords to prevent access to the shared folder.
+If you share a folder, everyone can access it, and there are no permissions and no passwords to restrict access to the shared folder.

 If you are running Windows XP Home Edition, this is the only option you have for sharing files.
 Windows XP Professional users can share files and folders with much more security.
 To share a folder using Simple File Sharing, right-click on a folder and choose Sharing and Security.